 The Galilean village of Ammathus (Hebrew Hammath) was a small Jewish settlement on the western shore of the Sea of Galilee, famous for its hot springs.
 It already existed for centuries when around 20 CE Herod Antipas had a new town built just north of it that he made his capital.
 He did not call this new city ‘New Ammathus’ but he dedicated it to the Roman emperor Tiberius and for that purpose named it Tiberias.
 The distance between Hammath and Tiberias is 2.5 km.
 As Jesus had no connection with the Judaean town of Ammaus/Emmaus, I believe Luke slightly changed the name of the Galilean village of Ammathus/Ammaus into Emmaus.
 This alteration served a double purpose: the Judaean Emmaus had an interesting connection with the heroic Maccabees and with the expected messiah, and the slightly changed city name also served as a sophisticated kind of camouflage, telling enough to the informed reading and at the same time obscuring things for the uniformed one.

 One more point we should consider is the fact that the gospel of Luke is a Jerusalem-centered construction.
 I believe that this fragment is a good illustration of this Jerusalem bias.
 The Judaean capital is mentioned three times in this fragment, in verse 13, 18 and 33.
 If Luke were in fact talking about Hammath south of Tiberias, it would be strange that he mentions the long distance between Jerusalem and this Galilean village.
 When at first sight Jerusalem and nearby Judaean Emmaus seem to be connected, Luke seems to communicate the distance from Jerusalem to the nearby town that Jesus is heading for.
 But maybe it is the other way around.
 Maybe Luke gives the distance between Hammath and the nearby town Jesus is approaching.
 So I believe that in fact Luke does not talk about Jerusalem (capital of Judea) → Emmaus, but about Ammathus → Tiberias (capital of Galilee).
-Probably the original sequence was Tiberias (v.
-13) – Jerusalem (v.
+Probably the original sequence was Tiberias (in verse 13) – Jerusalem (v.
 18) – Tiberias (v.
 33).

 In A Chronological Revision of the Origins of Christianity I have identified Jesus son of Saphat in Josephus with the Jesus of the gospels.
 Jesus was the leader of the Essenes of Tiberias in the period of the war against the Romans.
 Below I have reconstructed the Emmaus story against that background.